DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 If the [browsers](configuration-file.md#browsers) and [src](configuration-file.md#src) properties are specified in the configuration file, you can omit them in the command line.

 > Important!
-Make sure to keep the browser tab that is running tests active.
-Do not minimize the browser window.
+Make sure the browser tab that runs tests stays active.
-> Inactive tabs and minimized browser windows switch to a lower resource consumption mode
+> Do not minimize the browser window.
+Inactive tabs and minimized browser windows switch
-> where tests do not always execute correctly.
+> to a lower resource consumption mode where tests are not guaranteed to execute correctly.
 >
 > Do not zoom pages while testing.
 Tests may be unstable if the page is zoomed in or out.